Tennu/tennu.github.io/documentation/api/plugin-factory.md

 The plugin factory structure is what `tennu-plugins`, the plugin system for `tennu`, takes to install a plugin into a bot.

+Do not be scared that this is called a factory.
+It's just an object that holds the real [plugin](plugin) constructor and static metadata.

+## Properties

 The only required property to the Plugin factory object is the `init` method.

-## Fields

 | Property | Description |
 | -------- | ----------- |